PerrySong/LearnBlockchain/README.md

 1. The main reason why RSA is secure lies within the difficulty to find the decryption key.
 2. Person A = self, Person B = Key holder, Person C = Interceptor
-3. A third party that intercepts the message knows that n=pq, the simplest way to find n would be somehow factor n into the exact primes used by Person B in the algoritm.
+3. A third party that intercepts the message knows that n=pq, the simplest way to find n would be somehow factor n into the exact primes used by Person B in the algorithm.
 4. With larger (which are more secure) primes, this turns out to be nearly impossible to do.
 5. Now factoring n is basically impossible to do by hand.
 6. It would need large amount of computing power to factor n.